firmai/firmai/README.md

 ### Hi there 👋
 I'm Derek, a professor in machine learning for finance at NYU.

- - If you are interested in the topics below have a look at ML-Quant resources https://www.ml-quant.com/
- - Synthetic data generation, agent-based simulators, forecasting, and asset management using machine learning; with
+My interests are in synthetic data generation, agent-based simulators, forecasting, and asset management using machine learning.
+I have worked on machine learning projects at HSBC, G-Research, Alan Turing Insitute, Oxford-MAN Institute and other large quantitative funds.

  - Quantitative funds, multinational investment banks, financial market authorities, the office of national statistics, and other british government departments.